neillindberg/node-red-explorer/README.md

 To explore a NodeRED project the the export of a NodeRED flow JSON (which, exports in the form: { _id, _rev, flows[] })  should be copied to the file "in.json" (static route from project base directory).

+*NOTE:* This project came about to pull flows from Cloudant (IBM's CouchDB) and compare them to assist in merging development "branches" of a CloudFoundry NodeRED app.

 ## Making a Connection
 Add a file to the root directory of this project: `setup.js`